Compare other products

 Here are 5 reasons why you might want to invest:

-3. Compound benefits.
-Compounding is money on money.
+- Compound benefits.
+Compounding is the key to growing your wealth.
 In the share market, this occurs when an investment generates earnings that continue to grow through its share price or when dividends are reinvested.
 Over time this snowballs, so if you doubled a $1,000 investment 3 times it would actually be worth $8,000.

 "Starting investing can be intimidating.
 There's an overload of information and the worry that you could lose your money.
 But getting started is the most important step in your investing journey and these days you can invest from as little as $1.

 As the old adage says, time in the market beats timing the market.
-The sooner you start investing, the better your returns are likely to be."
+The sooner you start investing, the better your returns are likely to be over time."

 How do you make money from shares?